Stress Management

 Stress is an inevitable part of life.
 However, when it becomes long-term or chronic, it can take a toll on your physical and emotional health.

-To keep stress levels low, it’s important to listen to your inner voice — your own personal dialogue that plays out in your head.
-Researchers have found that our internal speech can influence emotions and actions significantly.
+To keep stress levels low, it’s important to listen to your inner voice—your personal dialogue in your head.
+Researchers have found that internal speech can significantly influence emotions and actions.
+Practicing mindful awareness of this self-talk is a key part of effective stress management.

 Practicing yoga for stress relief and engaging in relaxation techniques for stress can support mental clarity and emotional grounding.
 A strong support system also plays a role in helping you cope with stress.